 The youth should begin to write at a very early age; for the well known reason, that the more early any mechanical operation is begun, the greater dexterity is generally acquired.
 Till a very considerable improvement has been made, he should be taught to imitate, not the engraved models too often employed, but manuscript copies at the head of his page.

 Paper notebooks were sewn for household accountancy, as well as family or personal learning.
 Most people knew how to make them, pages usually numbered: the numbers can show if any content might have been lost.
-Not even one of the fascicles for Emily Dickinson’s poetry would have page numbers.
-For a quantity as more than a thousand pieces, in Johnson’s as well as Franklin’s calculation, it would be natural to have a record with the pages numbered.
+Only a few of the manuscripts for Emily Dickinson’s poetry would have anything like a page number.
+With a quantity as more than fifteen hundred pieces, in Johnson’s as well as Franklin’s calculations, it would be natural to have a record where all pages are numbered.

-Poems are easy to rearrange as loose sheets of paper, someone might say.
+Someone might say, poems are easy to rearrange as loose sheets of paper, for volume beginning or end.
 Poetry may seem abstract; let us think about recipes.
 How many people would we have today, to note recipes in a personal book and say you need to follow the page number order to use them?
 Numbered pages allow other markup for content arrangement; and well, you can have a few books for types of content, if you like.

-The fascicles present mostly the poems Dickinson took pains to copy carefully onto folded sheets and gather with string, say the Harvard on the previously quoted web page, and the Amherst agree that most pieces are of rewritten shapes.
+The fascicles have mostly the poems Dickinson took pains to copy carefully onto folded sheets and gather with string, say the Harvard on the previously referred web page, and the Amherst agree that most pieces are of re-written shapes.